Statham Grove Surgery - General Practice Privacy Notice (Including special provisions under the Covid 19 pandemic)

 Special Provisions during the Covid 19 pandemic

-Using Regulation 3 (4) of the Health Service (Control of Patient Information) Regulations 2002 and related legislation, the Secretary of State for Health has issued a notice (the COPI notice) that requires health organisations including GP surgeries, local authorities and government bodies to share confidential patient information.
+Using Regulation 3 (4) of the Health Service (Control of Patient Information) Regulations 2002 and related legislation, the Secretary of State for Health has issued a notice (the COPI notice) that requires health organisations including GP surgeries, local authorities and government bodies to share confidential patient information for the duration of the pandemic.
 There are new services and information flows that have been set up to manage the outbreak.
-For instance, this practice is part of a Primary Care Network and is part of a ‘buddy system’ so that if its staff are so affected by the virus, that the practice cannot operate, colleagues from other practices and other organisations can still provide you with care.
+For instance, this practice is part of a Primary Care Network and, also, a GP Federation.
+As such, it collaborates to deliver COVID vaccinations, treatment and support in the London Borough of Hackney, the City.
+Some of these include joint vaccination clinics and doorstep (at home) services.
+This practice is also part of a ‘buddy system’ so that if its staff are so affected by the virus, that the practice cannot operate, colleagues from other practices and other organisations can still provide you with care.

-All patients registered with a GP have a Summary Care Record (SCR) unless they have chosen not to have one.
-This record gives professionals in the healthcare system away from your practice access to your information when you need it.
-If you have expressed a preference to only have core information shared in the Summary Care Record or to opt out of the SCR completely.
-These preferences will be respected.
-For all other patients the SCR will be used to share additional information as required.
-Changes to your opt-out preferences will be suspended and not processed for the duration of the outbreak.
+All patients registered with a GP have a Summary Care Record (SCR) unless they have chosen previously not to have one.
+The SCR is used to share additional information as required with health organisations outside of the Practice to provide you with care.
+New SCR opt-out requests and changes to your opt-out preferences will be suspended and not processed for the duration of the pandemic.

-Automated processing of data will be used to identify vulnerable patients and patients needing to be shielded.
+Automated processing of data will be used to identify vulnerable patients and patients needing to be shielded during the pandemic.

-NHS England and NHS Improvement and NHSX have developed a single, secure data-store to gather data from across the health and care system to inform the Covid 19 response.
+NHS England and NHS Improvement and NHSX have developed a single, secure data-store to gather data from across the health and care system to manage and inform the Covid 19 response.

-Because of the importance of sharing data for us all (defined as “public interest” under the 2018 Data Protection Act) any patient opt-out including the National Data Opt-out will not apply.
-It may also take the practice longer to respond to Data Subject Access Requests (DSARs)
+Because of the importance of sharing data for us all (defined as “public interest” under the 2018 Data Protection Act) any patient opt-out including the National Data Opt-out will not apply during the COPI notice period.
+It may also take the practice longer to respond to Data Subject Access Requests (DSARs) than the stipulated one calendar month.

 Who do we share information with.